Canon 7D vs XS

 Studio photographers will appreciate that the Canon 7D (unlike the XS) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the XS have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the XS have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the 7D was followed by the Canon 7D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 7D and XS can be found, respectively, in the Canon 7D Manual (free pdf) or the online Canon XS Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D or the Canon XS – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.